LiorJerbi/AutoRobots_Ex1/Readme.md

 ![alt text](https://i.imgur.com/unRZKFd.jpeg)

-the results are quite similar and on average difference is around 30 meters, using the Haversine Formula to calculate.
+the results are quite similar and on average difference is around 30 meters at most, using the Haversine Formula to calculate.

 ## Contributors